-In addition to my work in science I have also been involved as an advocate for people who are visually impaired, mostly surrounding possibilities in science and education, but also as an educator and mentor.
-Read more about this here: Visual impairment and science.
+As a person who is visually impaired, I have also been involved as an advocate, mostly surrounding possibilities in science and education, but also as an educator and mentor.
+Read more about this here.

 Please feel free to contact me (email@example.com), and thank you for taking the time to explore.